datoviz/datoviz/README.md

 In **2019**, [Cyrille Rossant](https://cyrille.rossant.net/), one of the original VisPy developers, started experiments with Vulkan.

-In **2021**, [a first experimental version of Datoviz **v0.1x** was released](https://cyrille.rossant.net/datoviz/).
-The underlying technology continued to mature for three years, notably thanks to a generous [Chan Zuckerberg Initiative (CZI) grant](https://chanzuckerberg.com/eoss/proposals/) attributed to VisPy in 2021.
+After an experimental release in **2021**, the underlying technology continued to mature for three years, notably thanks to a generous [Chan Zuckerberg Initiative (CZI) grant](https://chanzuckerberg.com/eoss/proposals/) attributed to VisPy in 2021.

 In **2024**, a redesigned **v0.2x** version is available for testing and community feedback.